Our agile app building platform is the foundation for innovative digital experiences at scale for mobile, desktop and beyond

 Delivering a positive mobile experience to your students is crucial to ensuring they have the information they need for success at your institution.
 From accessing their course schedule to learning about campus initiatives, allow your students access to information on-the-go, and make sure their mobile experience is optimized with a native app, the prefered way of engaging over mobile.

 Dissatisfaction with customer service from your staff is one of the primary reasons students leave your institution.
-Muddling through processes like enrollment, paying tuition, sourcing financial aid, and even figuring out the process of graduation requires a lot of legwork on the part of students, and for your staff.
+Muddling through processes like student enrollment, paying tuition, sourcing financial aid, and even figuring out the process of graduation requires a lot of legwork on the part of students, and for your staff.
 Streamlining some of these services in your mobile campus app can create easier experiences for your students and decrease the burden on staff.

 More and more institutions, partnered with Modo, are offering financial aid and tuition payment services in their campus app.
 Del Mar College recently deployed a fully self-service module, allowing students to manage their aid and payment processes entirely from mobile, and integrated virtual queuing so that students don’t waste time waiting in the student services office.